mijp1/castep-docs/docs/documentation/Phonons/Castep_Phonons/Introduction.md

 related methods implemented in CASTEP, how to set up a calculation, and presents simple examples of the major types of calculation.
-It is assumed that the reader is familiar with the general CASTEP input and output files and keywords to the level of, for example the tutorials on geometry optimisation which may be found at [www.castep.org](http://www.castep.org).
-It describes how to analyse the results and generate graphical output using the CASTEP tools, but does not cover the modelling of IR, Raman or inelastic neutron or X-ray spectra, which are large subjects and beyond the scope of this document.
+It is assumed that the reader is familiar with the general CASTEP input and output files and keywords to the level which may be found at
+<https://castep-docs.github.io/castep-docs/>.
+It describes how to
+analyse the results and generate graphical output using the CASTEP tools, but does not cover the modelling of IR, Raman or inelastic neutron or X-ray spectra, which are large subjects and beyond the scope of this document.

 It does not describe the compilation and installation of CASTEP and its tools, nor does it describe the operational details of invoking and